You are here

 Develop a Business Plan

-The first step in developing a natural resource enterprise/business should be developing a business plan.
-The business plan is a guide to help determine if the enterprise will be feasible.
+The first step in developing a natural resource enterprise/business is creating a business plan.
+A business plan is a guide to help determine if the enterprise will be feasible.
 It outlines the mission and goals of the proposed enterprise and provides a guide to keep the enterprise focused.
 It also educates interested investors or lending institutions about the enterprise and its economic feasibility.
 Most lending agencies require a written business plan before making loans for start-up or expansion.

-For more information on writing a business plan, please visit our website at www.naturalresources.msstate.edu and view the posted webinar, How to Draft a Business Plan for your Natural Resource Enterprise on Your Land.
-This webinar can be found at the bottom of our homepage under February Webinar Series.
+For more information on writing a business plan, please visit the MSU Natural Resource Enterprise page.
+Click on the posted webinar, How to Draft a Business Plan for Your NRE on Your Land.

 A logical outline for preparing the business plan should include the following: